Postal 2: Release

+In 2012, Postal 2 is released on Steam after a approved submission on Steam Greenlight along with its expansions.

 Expansions

 Share the Pain

 An updated edition of the game, entitled Postal 2: Share the Pain, included a multiplayer mode.
 The Macintosh and Linux versions of Postal 2 shipped only as Postal 2: Share the Pain.

 Share the Pain received an average score of 59 out of 100 based on 10 reviews on review aggregator website Metacritic, indicating "mixed or average reviews".